Introducing the life sciences

 Students receive the foundation of knowledge and skills they need to succeed in upper-division courses.

-• Every element of the Codon Learning curriculum aligns with explicit and measurable Learning Objectives that were evaluated by over 800 instructors in a National Science Foundation sponsored project.*
+Every element of the Codon Learning curriculum aligns with measurable learning objectives that were evaluated by over 800 instructors in the National Science Foundation sponsored project: Nationally endorsed learning objectives to improve course design in introductory biology recently published in PLOS ONE.

-• Students develop more effective study habits and metacognitive skills by engaging in rounds of self-testing in a personalized Study Path.
-They practice on thousands of auto-graded interactive assessment questions that provide immediate and detailed feedback.
+Students develop more effective study habits and metacognitive skills by engaging in rounds of self-testing in a personalized Study Path.

-• Students learn from high-quality Readiness Readings prior to class to effectively engage in class.
+Students learn from streamlined and active Readiness Readings to effectively engage in class.
+Readiness Readings eliminate the need for overpriced textbooks.

 Instructors rely on course design frameworks to create high-structure courses that match their teaching style and approach.

-• Instructors customize class sessions by editing, deleting, or adding their own learning objectives, assessment questions, Readiness Readings, and in-class activities.
+Instructors can customize every element of the learning platform, including learning objectives, assessment questions, Readiness Readings, and in-class activities.

-• Instructors gauge students’ progress in our analytics dashboards to intervene with individual students or the class as a whole.
+Instructors can gauge students’ progress in our analytics dashboards to intervene with individual students or the class as a whole.

 meet The Course director